 Altitude sickness, also known as acute mountain sickness or altitude anoxia, is a condition stemming from a lack of oxygen in the blood and tissues due to low atmospheric pressure.
 Night vision is impaired, followed by breathlessness, headache, and faintness.
-At 5,000 meters, mental changes include indifference, euphoria, and faulty judgment but complete acclimatization is possible up to those heights.
-At very high altitude (6,000 meters to 7,000 meters), cyanosis, coma, and death rapidly supervene.
+At 5,000 m, mental changes include indifference, euphoria, and faulty judgment but complete acclimatization is possible up to those heights.
+At very high altitude (6,000 m to 7,000 m), cyanosis, coma, and death rapidly supervene.
 Treatment is by oxygen and descent.
 The use of pressurized cabins in aircraft prevents the occurrence of this condition on high-altitude flights.